 - Confiscation of gained revenues

-And expected soon with the Green Claims directive:
+And expected soon with the Green Claims Directive:

 - Temporary exclusion for up to 12 months from public procurement processes and access to public funding